This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Shopping in Trincomalee

 Our favourite, though, was the fruit and vegetable market.
-Products there were utterly fresh and you could tell that they came from small producers as normal quantities of each item was on offer rather than outrageously high piles of them.
+Products there were utterly fresh and you could tell that they came from small producers.

-We were reminded that real fruit and vegetables aren’t shiny, spotless and huge.
-They are small, funny-shaped but inconceivably delicious.
-Yet the almighty and super intelligent Western World throws such ugly fruit in the dump.
-What a shocking waste!
+Yet the almighty and super-intelligent Western World throws such ugly fruit in the dump.
+What a shocking waste.

 But the local market in Trincomalee was different.
 It was a glimpse into a past which seemed long lost and forgotten.
 A past when life was a lot simpler as consumerism and all of its evils were yet to emerge.

 This photo shows vegetables at the local market in Trincomalee.
-Visiting the latter is among our favourite things to do in Trincomalee.
+Visiting the market was among our favourite things to do in Trincomalee.

 A feast of colour at the local market